 What is Conditional Access report-only mode?

 Report-only mode is a new Conditional Access policy state that allows administrators to evaluate the impact of Conditional Access policies before enabling them in their environment.
-With the release of report-only mode:

 - During sign-in, policies in report-only mode are evaluated but not enforced.